TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netapp-performance-higher-latency-issues.md

 		        "id": "ping_volume",
             		"order": 2,
             		"ControlType": "dropdown",
-            		"displayLabel": "Are you able to ping the mount ip address for the volume that is experiencing performance issues?", "dropdownOptions": [
+            		"displayLabel": "Are you able to ping the mount IP address for the volume that is experiencing performance issues?", "dropdownOptions": [
 					{
                     				"value": "Yes",